The Light Doctor by Martin Moore-Ede MD PhD

 Natural light

-Dr Moore's extensive research and development in the field of healthy circadian lighting, led to the design and production of lights that deliver circadian blue-rich light during the day and circadian blue-depleted light at night.
-Dr Moore expresses his concern that most people still don't know about the healthy lights and display screens that are now available.
+Dr Moore-Ede's extensive research and development in the field of healthy circadian lighting, led to the design and production of lights that deliver circadian blue-rich light during the day and circadian blue-depleted light at night.
+Dr Moore-Ede expresses his concern that most people still don't know about the healthy lights and display screens that are now available.
 And they don't know which blue-blocking glasses are effective and which are merely a placebo.

 Healthy light

 Ideally, the lights in our homes should be able to dynamically adjust according to the time of day.
-If this is not an option, Dr Moore suggests that we choose different lights for different rooms in our homes, depending on the time of day they are occupied.
+If this is not an option, Dr Moore-Ede suggests that we choose different lights for different rooms in our homes, depending on the time of day they are occupied.
 It is also advised to sleep in complete darkness to enable your body's repair and immune processes to be fully effective.

 Sleep tight